Headache Symptoms

 Flashes of light and/or auras

-Incorrect strength and dizziness
+Incorrect prescription and dizziness

 -